jaskaran1/CSL333_Shell/README.md

-Implemented of Linux Shell using system calls like fork,execve,etc.
+Implementation of Linux Shell like behavior using system calls like fork,execve,etc.

 This was a course project in Operating Systems course at IIT-Ropar.